lenmetson/speech-time/progress_pres/notes.md

 Some information on our presentation:

-## Part 1: Analysis (NC)
+## Part 1: Analysis

-### Slide 1.1: Switching to Python
+### Slide 1.1:

+Problems with data:
-* Challenge in reproducibility - relative paths
+* Asymmetric duplication in the speeches.
+* Speeches doubled but order no. a running variable.
+* This meant that we had to reshape the data so as to remove duplicated speeches

 ### Slide 1.2:
-### Slide 1.3:
+### Slide 1.3: Syllables

+`sylcounts` returns sylables as a vector. `lapply` to sum them.

+### Slide 1.4: Time

+Summary

-## Part 2: Findings (LM)
+## Part 2: Findings

 ### Slide 2.1: More detailed background
 There have been six elections to the Scottish Parliament: 1999, 2003, 2007, 2011, 2016 and 2021.
 Thus there have only been 5 parliaments so far.

 | Parliament              | Election Date | Dissolution Date |
 |-------------------------|---------------|------------------|